cl91/NeptuneOS/docs/Developer-Guide.md

 logic), until such time that it receives a CHECK_VERIFY Ioctl or VERIFY_VOLUME Fsctl, at which point it can clear the DO_VERIFY_REQUIRED and proceed with normal IO proceeding.

+Cache Manager API
+IoCreateStreamFileObject
+Remove the FileObject parameter as it is never used in ReactOS code base so we have decided to remove it entirely.
+A non-NULL FileObject allows the client driver to perform cached IO on file metadata such as the security descriptor as if it is a file stream.
+This is not used by any driver in ReactOS so we won't bother supporting it.